genert/slack-integration/README.md

 const slackIntegration = new Slack(token);
 ```

-Once, initialized, you can access following methods:
+Once initialized, you can access following methods:

 ### send(message: Object): Promise
 This methods allows you send a message in your Slack workspace.